cleary/tidal-doc-cleary/README.md

 *Note, just running 'git push' will tell you the full command you need*

 We're done!
-You can begin working, and pushing commits to your github repo
+You can begin working, and pushing commits to your github repo.
+You can also create as many of these patch/feature branches as you need - they won't get in each other's way